Get Maintouch

 ChatGPT has 800 million weekly active users.
 Perplexity processed 780 million queries back in May 2025.
 These numbers keep climbing.

 The shift is real.
 Users type questions into ChatGPT the same way they used to type them into Google.
 The difference?
-They're getting one streamlined answer instead of ten blue links.
+They're getting one direct answer instead of ten blue links.

 If your content isn't showing up in those AI answers, you're invisible to a huge chunk of potential traffic.